 Community Garden at Canoe Meadows

-The Community Garden at Canoe Meadows in Pittsfield has been welcoming organic green thumbs to its 4.5-acre garden for more than 30 years.
+The Canoe Meadows Community Garden in Pittsfield has been welcoming organic green thumbs to its 4.5-acre garden for more than 40 years.
 Several gardeners even describe it as "the most scenic location to plant a garden in Berkshire County."

 From May through October, approximately 100 gardeners grow their own vegetables, flowers, and herbs in our garden.
-Prior to the start of the season, we offer a free workshop on organic gardening, including its benefits and practical tips.
+At the beginning of the season, we offer a free workshop on organic gardening, including its benefits and practical tips.
 Community Volunteer Days are held at the opening and closing of the garden season to set up plots and install water lines.
 To ensure gardening opportunities are available to all members of the community, the Canoe Meadows Community Garden offers financial assistance for those in need to help cover membership and garden plot rental fees.

 More Than Just Gardening